 - 1/2 teaspoon kosher salt plus more for garnish

 Preheat oven to 350 degrees.
 Spread the almonds on a non-stick cookie sheet and bake for 6 to 8 minutes or until toasted and aromatic.
 Set aside.

 Line a cookie sheet with parchment paper and set next to stove.

-While candy is still very hot and in the process of setting, sprinkle the chocolate over it and let chocolate melt.
-Using back of a spoon or an offset spatula spread melted chocolate evenly over candy.
+While candy is still very hot and in the process of setting, sprinkle the chocolate over it and let the chocolate melt.
+Using back of a spoon or an offset spatula, spread melted chocolate evenly over candy.
 Crush your toasted almonds and sprinkle over melted chocolate along with 1/2 teaspoon of kosher salt.
 Allow to cool at room temperature for 30 minutes before transferring to the fridge.
-This will take maybe 1hour till it’s totally set and ready to eat.
+This will take maybe 1 hour until it’s totally set and ready to eat.

 I use the bark (if not eaten just alone) as a garnish for cupcakes and cakes, or I fold it into ice cream (this is how the Milk Chocolate Toffee Crunch Ice Cream served at Hanna was created).